parafoxia/analytix/README.md

 A simple yet powerful wrapper for the YouTube Analytics API.

-CPython versions 3.7 through 3.11 and PyPy versions 3.7 through 3.10 are officially supported.
+CPython versions 3.8 through 3.12 and PyPy versions 3.8 through 3.10 are officially supported.
-Python 3.12 will be supported once AIOHTTP supports it.

 Windows, MacOS, and Linux are all supported.